-- “state or federal law requires the applicant to be rejected based upon criminal history”;
+- “state or federal law requires the candidate to be rejected based upon criminal history”;

 - the job position requires a satisfactory criminal background;

-- a conviction of one or more specified offenses would disqualify the applicant from obtaining a standard bond that is required of individuals hired for the position; and
+- a conviction of one or more specified offenses would disqualify the candidate from obtaining a standard bond that is required of individuals hired for the position; and

 - “the employment is within a facility that provides programs, services, or direct care to minors or vulnerable adults including the educational system or child care.”